pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 * What is the smallest number of layers and neurons necessary to perfectly learn the XOR function?
 Verify your answer by experience.
 <a href="#clue1" data-toggle="collapse">Clues</a>
 <div id="clue1" class="collapse">
-As mentionned before, one layer (only the output layer) is not sufficient because the frontier would be a straight line.
+<p>As mentionned before, one layer (only the output layer) is not sufficient because the frontier would be a straight line.
 So we should take at least two layers.
 Each layer should have at least two neurons otherwise the frontier is again a straight line.
 A network with 2 layers and 2 neurons is the smallest network able to learn the XOR function.
-You could try to find acceptable weights by hand or you can use gradient descent!
+You could try to find acceptable weights by hand or you can use gradient descent!</p>
 </div>
 * Study the influence of the learning rate.
 <a href="#clue2" data-toggle="collapse">Clues</a>
 <div id="clue2" class="collapse">
-Try very small values, values around 1 and very high values.
+<p>Try very small values, values around 1 and very high values.</p>

 <table>
   <thead>